Escape-hiring/js-go-backend/SUBJECT.md

 ### Instructions

+### Guidelines

-- Your git history matters, it will be used to perform the review
+- Your git history matters, it will be used to perform the review. **Please make a commit per exercice**
 - You can use any library you want, but you should be able to explain why you chose it
-- You can provide a markdown file presenting your work for each exercice, the choices you made, and the difficulties you encountered
+- The best way for you to present your work is to provide a link to a git repository.
+- You have to send us something after 3 hours, even if you haven't finished.
+All that being said, if you want to, you can use more than 3 hours to finish the challenge and showcase your skills.

+### Don't forget

-- Informations can be found within the README.md file of the project :)
+- Read the README.md file
-- When you need to publish a message on the broker, you should follow the topic in the question, as these topics are already provisioned onto the broker.
+- Any best practice regarding event based system, or Node.js, or Golang, or anything else, that you would like to showcase, is welcome
+- To restart your docker containers in case of trouble

 ### Known issues